MSc Translational Research in Oral Sciences

 Duration/mode 12 months full time

-IELTS 7.0 overall, with no less than 6.5 in all components
+IELTS 7.0 overall, with no less than 6.5 in each component

-- provide structured individualised learning and training in a research environment of international excellence.
+- provide structured and personalised learning and training in a research environment of international excellence

 - be delivered by academics at the forefront of knowledge generation ranging from molecular discovery to translational application